rotkonetworks/osiris/README.md

 connect to (the default is the hosted Penumbra default testnet).
 Use the `--help` option for more details.

 ## Re-deploying after a testnet release
-When we deploy a new testnet, Osiris will need to be restarted in order to keep working.
+During deploy of a new testnet, Osiris will automatically be restarted, but it won't be using a new image built from the latest code.
+Sometimes that's OK, but we aim to keep the deployments in sync, so the dependencies match.
-This happens automatically, due to the restart policy governing its deployment on the testnet cluster.
-If you need to bounce Osiris manually, for instance to get a new container version running against preview quickly, do the following:
+Perform these steps manually after deploying a new testnet:

+1. Rebuild the Osiris container via [GHA](https://github.com/penumbra-zone/osiris/actions), passing in the Penumbra tag version to build from, e.g. `v0.58.0`.
+2. Wait for the container build to complete, then run:
+   `kubectl set image deployments -l app.kubernetes.io/instance=osiris-testnet osiris=penumbra-v0.58.0` substituting the correct version in the tag name.

+Eventually we should automate these steps so they're performed automatically as part of a release.

+# Bouncing deployments
+Restarting the Osiris service will cause the deployment to pull for a new container image.
+If a newer container image exists in the remote repository (`ghcr.io/penumbra-zone/osiris`), that image will be used.
+You must manually build a new image via the [GHA setup](https://github.com/penumbra-zone/osiris/actions).

 ```
 # For the preview deployment: